 VC funds will often invest through a mix of debt and preference shares or more complicated structured investments with the aim of mitigating the high risks involved.

-Private investors generally prefer to utilise the considerable tax benefits available through the Enterprise Investment Scheme (EIS) where available.
-For more information on the benefits of EIS click HERE.
+Private investors generally prefer to utilise the considerable tax benefits available through the Enterprise Investment Scheme (EIS Scheme) where available.

 Even if it was possible for private investors to take a stake in each of the 578 companies, this is the opposite approach to the VC funds who will use their expertise to identify the companies that best match their investment objectives.
 Only a small percentage of the companies are likely to make the grade.